Health and Safety Hazards in the Catering and Hospitality Industry – Hospitality Inductions

 - Slipping and falling when carrying hot items

-In order to minimise on the chances of burns and scalds, should be trained on such aspects as turning off stoves when they are not in use, handling high-pressure cookers to avoid steam burns, using protective equipment such as forearm protectors, and so on.
+In order to minimise on the chances of burns and scalds your hospitality inductions should also cover such aspects as turning off stoves when they are not in use, handling high-pressure cookers to avoid steam burns, using protective equipment such as forearm protectors, and so on.

 Exposure to hazardous chemicals